viktorbezdek/awesome-github-projects/README.md

 ## Batchfile

-- [Atlas-OS/Atlas](https://github.com/Atlas-OS/Atlas) - 🚀 An open and lightweight modification to Windows, designed to optimize performance, privacy and security.
+- [Atlas-OS/Atlas](https://github.com/Atlas-OS/Atlas) - 🚀 An open and lightweight modification to Windows, designed to optimize performance, privacy and usability.

 ## C